 Cyndi scoffed.
 “Puh-lease, who would want to ruin your weekend?
-Like I have too much times on my hands.
+Like I have too much time on my hands.
 I should be questioning you about ruining my weekend.”

 “Girls.”
 Nic found his voice again.
-“How about calling this coincidence and go on our own way?”
+“How about calling this a coincidence and going our own way?”
 His braveness only came back slightly because Cynthia had let go of his shoulder a minute ago to argue with her sister.

 Both girls turned to give Nic a look.
 Then they turned their eyes on one another again.
 Agreeing would mean backing down.